dfm/gp/README.md

 Finally, on your local machine, open up a web browser and point it at the URL: http://localhost:PORT (replacing `PORT` with the right number).

+Click on worksheet.ipynb to open an IPython workbook that will provide the rest of the instructions.